drreynolds/smuhpc-workshop/source/session_3.rst

 are currently BASH and TCSH.
 As most new accounts on SMUHPC are set up to use BASH, we'll provide examples for that type of shell here.
-Alternately, there are also a variety of specially-designed scripting languages used throughout scientific computing, such as Python and Perl.
+Alternately, there are also a variety of specially-designed scripting languages used throughout scientific computing, such as Python, Perl and Ruby.
 As we'll be using Python in session 7, we'll provide some examples of Python scripts here as well.

+.. index:: reproducibility

 Scripting vs. using a shell or GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^